,

 There are several types of active solar heating systems, each with its own set of advantages and disadvantages.
 From glycol pressurized systems to drainback systems, homeowners have a variety of options to choose from to ensure their homes and water are heated efficiently and effectively.

 Active solar heating systems are design to use liquid-to-water and air-to-water heat transfer to heat the water.
-Two active water heating systems are the most popular:
+Two types are the most popular:

 The above examples of active solar water heating systems can use photovoltaic panels to run the pump and operate as: